leahjia/NodeJS/README.md

 To download the environment or learn more about it, navigate to their website [here](https://nodejs.org/en).

 To find information on more projects governed by the OpenJS Foundation, check out their webpage [here](https://openjsf.org/projects/).

+## Development View
+### Overview of the Architectural Components
+### System Components
+#### V8 JavaScript Engine
+#### Node.js API
+#### Modules
+#### Web Server Application
+#### Event Loop
+#### Thread Pool
+#### Requests
+#### Event Queue

+### Organization & Interaction of Components
+[include figure here]
+### System Dependencies [dependencies within and without system]
+### Codeline’s Model’s source code structure
+### System’s approach to testing and configuration

+## Applied Perspective
+The performance perspective refers to the architectural consideration of optimizing and enhancing the system’s efficiency, responsiveness, throughput, scalability, and resource utilization.
+This perspective aims to ensure that the Node.js system operates at its maximum potential, delivering fast and scalable performance to handle increasing workloads.

+In Node.js, some of the most relevant concerns include response time, throughput, and scalability.
+In terms of response time, there are two classes to consider: responsiveness, which considers how quickly the system responds to routine workloads such as interactive user requests, and turnaround time, which is the time taken to complete (turn around) larger tasks.
+Node.js’s event-driven model is specifically designed to optimize responsiveness.
+By utilizing asynchronous operations, callbacks, promises, or async/await patterns, we can ensure that the system can handle multiple requests concurrently without blocking the execution.
+This allows the system to quickly respond to incoming requests, reducing latency and improving the overall response time.

+The concern for throughput and scalability in a Node.js software system revolves around its ability to handle a high volume of requests efficiently.
+Node.js supports horizontal scalability, which adds more instances as the demand grows.
+This scalability approach ensures that the system can maintain optimal performance even under heavy loads, as the workload is distributed across multiple resources.
+Additionally, load balancing is significantly useful in improving the performance of the system through techniques such as round-robin, weighted distribution, and intelligent routing.
+Using these techniques, incoming requests can be evenly distributed among the available instances or workers, enhancing the performance of the Node system.

+### Performance activities
+#### Activity 1: Analyzing Throughput and Response Time
+*Objective: to analyze and measure the throughput and response time of the Node.js software system to assess its performance.*
+- Simulate a workload for a typical environment by conducting load tests on the system.
+Vary the number of concurrent users or requests to observe the system’s behavior under different loads.
+- Capture and analyze the system’s ability to handle a high volume of requests.
+Measure the number of requests processed per second during peak load and observe any throughput bottlenecks.
+- Measure the average and peak response times for different types of requests.
+Identify any patterns in the response time and determine whether it meets the desired performance goals.
+- Analyze the collected performance data to identify potential performance bottlenecks.
+Look for times when the system experiences long response times or low throughput.

+#### Activity 2: Load Testing and Scalability Assessment
+*Objective:  to assess the scalability of the Node.js system by performing load testing and analyzing its performance under increasing workloads.*
+- Run the load tests with increasing workloads to evaluate the system’s performance and scalability.
+Gradually increase the number of concurrent users, request rates, or data volumes
+- Evaluate how the load balancing mechanism handles instances or workers that become unavailable or experience failures.
+- Identify any performance limitations as the load increases and look for indicators such as response time degradation and increased error rates
+- Identify any scalability constraints within the Node.js system.
+Evaluate components such as the web server, application server, database, or external dependencies

+## Identifying Styles & Patterns Used

+## Architectural Assessment

+### Single responsibility principle

+### Open-closed principle

+### Dependency inversion principle

+## System Improvements